jpillora/xdomain/README.md

 2. Master will communicate to slave iframe using postMessage.
 3. Slave will create XHRs on behalf of master then return the results.

+XHR interception is done seemlessly via [XHook](https://github.com/jpillora/xhook#overview).

 ## Internet Explorer

-If you've set your page to use quirks mode for some reason.
-The `JSON` global object won't exist and XDomain will warn you and exit.
-Easiest solution is just to use the HTML5 DOCTYPE `<!DOCTYPE HTML>`
+Use the HTML5 document type `<!DOCTYPE HTML>` to prevent your page from going into quirks mode.
+If you don't do this, XDomain will warn you about the missing `JSON` and/or `postMessage` globals and will exit.

 ## FAQ